vanillaes/absurdum/README.md

 # Absurdum

+> "if all you have is a hammer, everything looks like a nail" - Maslow's Hammer

+In this package, [Array.prototype.reduce][] is the hammer

 ## Why the Funky Name?

 It's a play on the latin phrase [Reductio ad absurdum][wikipedia]

 > In logic, reductio ad absurdum (Latin for "reduction to absurdity"; or argumentum ad absurdum, "argument to absurdity") is a form of argument which attempts either to disprove a statement by showing it inevitably leads to a ridiculous, absurd, or impractical conclusion, or to prove one by showing that if it were not true, the result would be absurd or impossible.

-It is often said that of the big trio **Map**, **Filter**, and **Reduce**, that reduce is by far the most flexible.
-In fact, it's trivial to implement both map and filter using reduce.
+It is often said that of the big trio `map`, `filter`, and `reduce`, the first two are redundant.
+In fact, it's trivial to implement both `map` and `filter` using `reduce`.

-This library exists to take that concept to an absurd extreme by experimenting with leveraging reduce to produce as many different types functional transforms as possible.
+This library exists to take that concept to an absurd extreme by using `reduce` to implement as many different types of functional transforms as possible.

 ## What's the Point?

-Who cares, it's fun.
-It's good practice.
-It's a challenging approach to practice transforming data in a purely function manner.
-At some point, Javscript will include the pipeline operator and these may actually become useful.
-If you're up for the challenge give it a try.
+- It's a challenge
+- It's good practice
+- It forces you to code/think in a functional manner
+- Who cares, it's fun

+...and just maybe, new patterns/practice will emerge from pushing `reduce` to its limits.

 ## Operator(s) Documentation